I posted this status on my personal Facebook page last week:

 One word: Relentless.

-Be relentless in your efforts to improve things for your family and those of your community – and do it without getting government involved wherever possible.
+Be relentless in your efforts to improve things for your family and those of your community.
+And whenever possible, do it without the help of the government.
 I’m not anti-government, but something special happens when you interact face-to-face with those whom you’re helping.
-Helping is addictive… in a good way… and those you help see that a real, live, person cares about them enough to help.
+Helping is addictive…in a good way.
+You’ll be showing those whom you help that a real, live, person cares about them enough to do something.

 Being relentless isn’t about being cruel, or unforgiving.
 It’s about being sure of yourself and your ability to continue despite whatever odds are stacked against you.
 It’s about having an unwavering faith that you were destined to be great at something.
 And it’s about passing that faith in yourself on to your kids so that they too can become relentless.